Old King Clancy: Production

 "Old King Clancy" is based on a true story.
 One of the show's writers told of an incident involving a friend who had met an American celebrity with a strange collection and also a strange sex proposition.
 The writers tried to guess who it was, what they collected and the sex act.
 After spending a lot of time on it, they decided to incorporate the idea into the show.

 The website www.canadiansexacts.org is mentioned in the episode.
 Show staff created the website in reality, but instead of information about the supposed sex acts, it features images of Canadian actor Alan Thicke and messages stating that the webpage is undergoing maintenance.
+As of May 21st, 2026 this website displays a message stating that the user has been hacked and immediate access is required.

 Critical response

 Donna Bowman of The A.V.
 Club gave the episode a B rating.

 Michelle Zoromski of IGN gave the episode an 8.5 out of 10, citing the episode's ability "to stay light, even while dealing with topics like Ted losing his job."